Preferencesoft/Bracketext/README.md

 TODO:

+- There is a difficulty concerning the memorization of the position of parameters relating to ‘single tags’.
+The text elements to be processed are sent to the macro command as simple parameters and could be mixed with the (optional) options, which complicates the programming of the macro command.
+To easily find options in the settings, you can group them and place them before or after the text to be processed, or mark the text with content=....
+I chose to place them before, so developers will have to look for non-optional settings at the end of a Lua function's settings.

 - declare macros that allow you to manage counters for automatic numbering.

 - Create a generic “official” macro file that can be used to convert to different formats.